Frequently Asked Questions

 * A dike has water only on one side, a dam has water on both sides.

-The real difference between a dam and a dike is that the primary purpose of a dike is protecting the land behind it from flooding (Closing Dike), whereas a dams' purpose is to retain the water (Hoover Dam).
+The real difference between a dam and a dike is that the primary purpose of a dike is protecting the land behind it from flooding (Closing Dike),

 The windmills were used as small factories.